tinyrobots/academic-website/content/publist/_index.md

 ## **Conference Presentations**

-31. **Storrs, K. R.** & Fleming, R. W. (2019, August).
-Learning about shape, material, and illumination by predicting videos. _Submitted to the European Conference on Visual Perception, Leuven, Belgium._
+32. **Storrs, K. R.** & Fleming, R. W. (2019, August).
+Learning about shape, material, and illumination by predicting videos. _Talk presented at the European Conference on Visual Perception, Leuven, Belgium._

+31. Hartmann, F., **Storrs, K. R.**, Morgenstern, Y. & Fleming, R. W. (2019, August).
+Unsupervised learning of viewpoints. _Poster presented at the European Conference on Visual Perception, Leuven, Belgium._

 30. **Storrs, K. R.** & Fleming, R. W. (2019, May).
-Unsupervised neural networks learn idiosyncrasies of human gloss perception. _Talk to be presented at the Vision Sciences Society, St Pete’s Beach, Florida._
+Unsupervised neural networks learn idiosyncrasies of human gloss perception. _Talk presented at the Vision Sciences Society, St Pete’s Beach, Florida._

 29. **Storrs, K. R.** (2018, November).
 Machines that learn the quirks and failures of human gloss perception. _Talk presented at The Skin of Things workshop at the Rijksmuseum, Amsterdam, Netherlands._